kdelemme/blogjs/README.md

 - [x] Edit Article
 - [x] Delete Article
 - [x] Add tags to Article
-- [x] Create permalink manually for article
-- [ ] Create permalink automatically from the title
 - [x] Add Authentication to the administration
 - [ ] Add snapshot for Google Crawling bot